 TU Dublin Climate Challenge Delivers Carbon Savings

-Students and staff of Technological University Dublin has successfully concluded its Climate Challenge campaign in conjunction with Global Action Plan, running from November 11 to 24, achieving significant environmental impact and community engagement.
+Students and staff of Technological University Dublin has successfully concluded its Climate Challenge campaign in conjunction with Global Action Plan, running from November 11 to 24, achieving significant environmental impact and student and staff engagement.
 Over the two-week initiative, participants collectively saved 5,578 kg of CO₂e, equivalent to the amount absorbed annually by more than 113,000 m² of trees.

-The challenge saw forty seven members of the TU Dublin community logging sustainable action daily.
-The members spanned fourteen teams and logged 5,698 activities, averaging 407 actions per day.
+The challenge saw forty seven members across fourteen teams logging sustainable actions daily (together they logged 5,698 activities).
 Each participant contributed an average saving of 160.5 kg CO₂e, demonstrating the power of small, consistent changes.

 Top-performing teams included: